hupe13/extensions-leaflet-map-github/README.md

 ## Changelog

-### 4.11 / 260202
+### 4.12 / 2602xx

-* new shortcode - featured-map: Generates a map from geo information in pages and posts.
+* new option in Search Control: collapsed
-* fixed small things in overviewmap
+* new option multielevation: flyToBounds - fit map to all tracks
-* new Version Fullscreen
+* filter render_block for core/shortcode is no longer needed

 ### Previous